indraai/vedicthreefoldalgorithm.com/training/threefold-intellect.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

-![Threefold Intellect](/assets/img/page/training/ins-threefold-intellect.png)

-Welcome back to our instructional series on the **#VedicThreefoldAlgorithm**.
 In this segment, we delve into the concept of the **#ThreefoldIntellect**.
 This aspect helps us understand how our cognitive processes, influenced by different modes, affect our perception of duty, ethics, and the world around us.
 Understanding this concept can enhance our decision-making and lead us towards more fulfilling actions.

+![Threefold Intellect](/assets/img/page/training/ins-threefold-intellect.png)

-### #ThreefoldIntellect Explained
+## Explained

 The intellect, according to Vedic wisdom, can be categorized into three types based on the qualities of goodness, passion, and ignorance.
 This classification helps us understand the way we process information and make decisions.